CRATETV/crate-tv-app/README.md

 - **Dedicated Movie Pages**: Every film has a unique, shareable URL with automatically generated SEO and schema markup for better discovery on search engines.
 - **Staging Environment**: Preview unreleased movies by adding `?env=staging` to the URL.
 A banner indicates you're in preview mode.
 - **Secure Admin Panel**: A password-protected page (`/admin`) for content management.
 Authentication is handled by a secure, serverless API endpoint, and the password is stored safely as an environment variable.
+- **Integrated Secure File Uploader**: Upload movie files, trailers, and posters directly to Amazon S3 from the admin panel.
+The system uses secure presigned URLs for fast, direct-to-S3 uploads.
 - **Automated Roku Channel Packager**: A one-click tool in the Admin Panel that generates a complete, ready-to-upload Roku channel ZIP file, automatically configured to pull data from your live web app.

 ---